 - 1 teaspoon dried basil

-- 2 tablespoons parmesan
+- 2 tablespoons parmesan cheese

 Instructions

-- Sprinkle with Parmesan before serving.
+- Remove from heat and sprinkle with grated Parmesan cheese before serving.

 Nutrition